Viktoria Rebensburg

 Viktoria Rebensburg (born 4 October 1989) is a German retired World Cup alpine ski racer and the 2010 Olympic gold medalist in the giant slalom.
 Born in Tegernsee, Bavaria, she has three World Cup season titles, all in giant slalom.

 Career

 After finishing 28th in the Olympic super-G, she won gold in the giant slalom, her first victory in international competition.
 Her previous best finish was second place at a GS a month earlier, her only World Cup podium.

-Eight months later, Rebensberg won her first World Cup race in October 2010, a giant slalom in the season opener at Sölden, Austria.
+Eight months later, Rebensburg won her first World Cup race in October 2010, a giant slalom in the season opener at Sölden, Austria.
 She won two more GS races during the 2011 season and took the giant slalom season title; she finished eighth in the overall standings, won by teammate Maria Riesch.
 In the 2012 season she won five races – four GS and one super-G – and went on to defend the GS season title.

+On home snow in Bavaria for speed events at Garmisch-Partenkirchen in February 2020, Rebensburg won the downhill, her sole World Cup victory in that discipline and nineteenth overall.
+The following day in the super-G, she crashed and was injured, ending her season.

-On 1 September 2020, she announced her retirement from alpine skiing due to unsuccessful comeback after latest injury.
+On 1 September 2020, Rebensburg announced her retirement from competition due to an unsuccessful comeback after recent injuries.